longxiangwang/longxiangwang.github.io/_pages/about.md

 ---

 Lei Xu is currently an Associate Professor at theSchool of Mathematics and Statistics, Nanjing Uni-versity of Science and Technology.
 Before that.he was a Postdoc at the Department of ComputerScience, City University of Hong Kong, Hong Kong.He received his Ph.D. degree in Nanjing Universityof Science and Technology, 2019.
 He was also evera visiting Ph.D. student at Faculty of InformationTechnology, Monash University during the periodfrom April 2017 to April 2018.
 His main researchinterests focus on applied cryptography and information security.
+In the past few years, his work has appeared in prestigious venues in cybersecurity, computer networks, and distributed systems, such as ACM CCS, VLDB, USENIX NDSI, IEEE INFOCOM, ACM ASIACCS, IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Information Forensics and Security, IEEE Transactions on Services Computing and so on.

 A data-driven personal website